Police officer killed while crossing the road, driver arrested: Shanmugam

 SINGAPORE: A police officer has died of her injuries after being hit by a car, Law and Home Affairs Minister K Shanmugam said on Friday (Feb 15).

-Madam Salinah Mohamed, 41, died on Thursday morning after she was hit by the car while crossing Maxwell Road, in front of her office, at around 8.20pm last Sunday.
+Madam Salinah Mohamed, 41, died on Thursday morning after she was hit while crossing Maxwell Road, in front of her office.
+The accident happened at around 8.20pm last Sunday.

 Her husband, Mr Indra Shaiful, wrote on Facebook: “With a heavy heart, I wish to inform that my wife Salinah has left my side to be with our Creator forever at 11.50am.”